juev/awesome-stars/README.md

 ## [TypeScript](id:typescript)

+- [meienberger/runtipi](https://github.com/meienberger/runtipi) – ⛺️ Tipi is a homeserver for everyone!
+One command setup, one click installs for your favorites self-hosted apps. ✨
 - [Cookie-AutoDelete/Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) – Firefox and Chrome WebExtension that deletes cookies and other browsing site data as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
 - [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server) – Outline Manager, developed by Jigsaw.
 The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
 It uses the Electron framework to offer support for Windows, macOS and Linux.
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.